Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: Numerical Examples

 \section{Numerical Examples}

 We consider two examples: the first is related to the evaluation in space and time of the fundamental solution of the one dimensional linear Schrödinger equation with Gaussian initial data; the second concerns the reduced-basis method.
-All the computations are performed on a laptop with $2.60$ GHz Intel Core i7 processor, using \verb|Matlab 2020a|.
+All the computations are performed on a laptop with $2.60$ GHz Intel Core i7 processor, using \verb|Matlab 2020a|, also the associated codes are available in \cite{p19}.